NEIAAC/monitoring/README.md

   docker plugin ls
   ```

-- Change the default logging driver to the newly installed plugin in the respective `daemon.json` file:
+- Change the default Docker logging driver in your host to the newly installed plugin in the respective `daemon.json` file:

   ```shell
   nano /etc/docker/daemon.json